Table of Contents

 Impact on Respiratory Function and Cardiovascular Health

-Some pranayama techniques, like alternate nostril breathing, may help balance blood pressure.
+Some pranayama breathing techniques, like alternate nostril breathing, may help balance blood pressure.
 This can be helpful for people with hypertension.

 Influence on the Nervous System and Energy Channels